Puff-Buns why not? Nigerians love for puff puff and buns knows no bound, we don’t joke with it at all.

 BTW if you are new here, welcome and thanks for reading my blog today and I hope you will find love here.
 Puff puff and buns are very popular street food in Nigeria and Africa.
 They are called different names depending on the country of origin and they are made in similar ways too.

 Puff-buns recipe was borne out of love and yes I wanted to keep the boys happy too.
 It is very easy and it can be made with very few ingredients.
 I used self raisin flour as that was the original flour I used when I made this recipe and that was what was available at the time too.
 You can choose to use egg and milk if you want and you can simply use water.
 This recipe has never failed and it’s always a crowd pleaser.
+If you looking for how to make puff puff and buns, you are in the right place.

 Last Christmas, I made something similar to today’s recipe using coconut milk and everyone wanted to have a taste.
 So feel free to make it your own.
 Should we call this puff-buns lesson 101, you don’t have to worry about puff puff struggle with this recipe.